sandeep-git555/Query_engine/README.md

 Ensure 'bigBasketProducts.csv' is placed in the root directory of the project.
 Run the script using the command: python vector_embedding_inserter.py

+The given Python code defines a FastAPI application that performs a vector-based search on a Qdrant database using vector embeddings.
+It leverages the HuggingFace embeddings model to convert text queries into vector embeddings, and then uses those embeddings to find the most similar items in the Qdrant database.
+It also integrates with the OpenAI GPT-3.5 API to process natural language queries into structured JSON that can be used to perform the search.
 This FastAPI application provides a '/query-search' endpoint that accepts natural language queries about products and returns the most relevant product names.

+Imports and Initializations:

+Union from typing and FastAPI from fastapi are used for type hinting and to define the web API, respectively.
+BaseModel from pydantic is used for request body validation.
+QdrantClient from qdrant_client is used to interact with the Qdrant database.
+HuggingFaceEmbeddings from langchain.embeddings is used to generate vector embeddings from text.
+OpenAI from openai is used to interact with the OpenAI API. json is used for JSON parsing and formatting.
+FastAPI App Definition: An instance of FastAPI is created, which is the framework that will handle incoming web requests.

+API Endpoint /query-search:

+This endpoint accepts POST requests containing a JSON body with a single query string.
+It uses the OpenAI API to break down the user's natural language query into structured JSON that represents different attributes of a product (like product, category, rating, etc.).
+The JSON structure is predefined in example_json and is used as a template for the AI to fill in with details extracted from the user's query.
+After receiving the structured JSON from OpenAI, the script extracts the values and uses them to perform a search in the Qdrant database.
+Search Logic:

+For each non-null attribute in the JSON, a search is performed in the Qdrant database within the "Products" collection using the query_qdrant function.
+It aggregates the scores for products that match multiple attributes, sums these scores, and keeps track of them in product_scores. product_names stores the actual product names indexed by their unique identifiers.
+The script then selects the top three product IDs based on the highest aggregate scores.
+The query_qdrant Function:

+This function takes a textual query and a vector field name (like product, category, etc.), generates an embedding for the query, and performs a vector search in the Qdrant database.
+It returns the search results, which include the product's unique identifier, its score, and its payload (additional data associated with the vector).
+Return Value:

+The endpoint returns the names of the top three products with the highest aggregated scores.
+This application essentially provides a REST API endpoint that allows users to search for products using natural language queries.
+It uses advanced NLP models to interpret the queries and a vector database for efficient similarity search.
+It's an example of how modern AI-powered search engines can go beyond keyword matching to understand user intent and context.

 Usage
 Start the FastAPI server: uvicorn main:app --reload